aci-ref/facilitation_leading_practices/definitions.md

 with formal support.
-The use of these elements is more specialized or “advanced” as compared to information technology for generalizable activities such as email, document creation/sharing, desktop/laptop provisioning and support, etc. See also “ACI resource”.
+The use of these elements is more specialized or “advanced” as compared to information technology for generalizable activities such as email, document creation/sharing, desktop/laptop provisioning and support, etc. See also “ACI resource” (just below).
 “ACI” may be used as a noun, but is more often used as a descriptor for more specific nouns, as in “ACI resource”, “ACI staff”, “ACI provider”, etc., as described below